Whole30 Blackened Shrimp Tacos

 • 1/2 tsp black pepper, freshly ground

-• 2 butter lettuce heads, leaves separated, for serving as taco shells
+• 8 butter lettuce leaves, large, used as taco shells

 • 1 fresh mango, diced small